PrinciplesDotDev/principles/principles/logic-in-positive.md

 +++
-principle = "Logic should be in the positive" summary = "Logic should ask, \"Is this true?\" instead of \"Is this not true?\"" tags = ["code", "comprehension", "cognitive", "individual", "focused","style", "practices"] license = "CC BY-SA 4.0"
+principle = "testLogic should be in the positive" summary = "Logic should ask, \"Is this true?\" instead of \"Is this not true?\"" tags = ["code", "comprehension", "cognitive", "individual", "focused","style", "practices"] license = "CC BY-SA 4.0"